 An overbite is a common form of malocclusion or misalignment of the teeth and jaws.
 An overbite occurs when the top row of teeth extends too far over the bottom row.
 In many cases, overbites can be fixed by wearing braces or other orthodontic devices.

-However, in some cases, there are alternatives to traditional braces that may help fix your overbite, such as the use of clear aligners, having surgery to correct the problem, etc.
+However, in some cases, there are alternatives to traditional braces that may help fix your overbite, such as the use of clear aligners, having surgery to correct an overbite, etc.

 What Causes an Overbite?